Panama Birding

 Pipeline road & Gamboa

 This day your specialist leader will guide you through the famous Pipeline Road.
-We’ll go to a new observation tower, 100 feet’s above the Canopy, to admire the "roof" of the rainforest.
-From the treetops we’ll have spectacular views of some unique canopy birds, such as the Blue Cotinga.
 We'll walk the forests of Pipeline looking for Golden-collared Manakin and Slaty-tailed Trogon.
 We’ll help you to find and identify some of the tiniest ones, such as the Southern Bentbill.
-We’ll have lunch at the Visitor Center, surrounded by hummingbird feeders.
 In the afternoon we’ll explore several aquatic habitats around Gamboa, searching for Rufescent-Tiger-Heron and Yellow–tailed Oriole.

 Day 3